PlaidCloud/website/content/en/docs/reference/config-api/client-authentication.v1.md

 <code>string</code>
 </td>
 <td>
-   Server is the address of the kubernetes cluster (https://hostname:port).</td>
+   Server is the address of the PlaidCloud cluster (https://hostname:port).</td>
 </tr>